-As of December 31, 2022, the weighted-average remaining lease term was 8.3 years for our corporate office and laboratory leases, and the weighted-average discount rate was 11.3%.
+Years Ended D ecember 31,

+2023 2022

+Weighted-average remaining lease term (years) 7.4 8.3

+Weighted-average discount rate 11.3 % 11.3 %

-The following table summarizes a maturity analysis of our operating lease liabilities showing the aggregate lease payments as of December 31, 2022:
+The following table summarizes a maturity analysis of our operating lease liabilities showing the aggregate lease payments as of December 31, 2023:

 Year ending December 31: (in thousands)

-2023 (1) \$ 3,333

-2024 (2) 3,883
+2024 (1) 3,485

 2025 4,475

 2026 5,720

 2027 5,922

+2028 6,122

-Thereafter 22,116
+Thereafter 15,993

-Total future undiscounted lease payments 45,449
+Total future undiscounted lease payments 41,717

-Less imputed interest (17,703)
+Less imputed interest (14,609)

-Total discounted lease payments 27,746
+Total discounted lease payments 27,108

-Less current portion of lease liability (966)
+Less current portion of lease liability (1,200)

-Noncurrent portion of lease liability \$ 26,780
+Noncurrent portion of lease liability 25,908

-- (1) Reflects an offset of \$1.1 million related to incentives expected to be received in 2023. - (2) Reflects an offset of \$0.6 million related to incentives expected to be received in 2024.
+(1)Reflects an offset of \$1.0 million related to incentives expected to be received in 2024.

-10. Commitments and Contingencies
+9. Commitments and Contingencies

-Research and Development Agreements
+Research, Manufacturing, and License Agreements

-We enter into various agreements in the ordinary course of business, such as those with suppliers, CROs, CMOs, and clinical trial sites.
-These agreements provide for termination at the request of either party, generally with less than one-year notice and are, therefore, cancellable contracts and, if cancelled, are not anticipated to have a material effect on our consolidated financial condition, results of operations, or cash flows.
+We enter into various agreements in the ordinary course of business, such as those with CMOs, suppliers, CROs, clinical trial sites, licensors, assignors, and the like.
+These agreements provide for termination by either party in certain circumstances, generally with less than one-year notice and are, therefore, cancellable contracts and, if cancelled, are not anticipated to have a material effect on our consolidated financial condition, results of operations, or cash flows.
+Some of these agreements include contingent payments that will become payable if and when certain development, regulatory, clinical, and/or commercial milestones are achieved by us.
+As of December 31, 2023, the satisfaction and timing of such contingent payments is uncertain and is not reasonably estimable.